Notes on generalised spin structures: Introduction

 \paragraph{A note on this note} This note began life as part of the background to another work but has been modified, expanded and released separately, both because it began to exceed its original scope and because it may be of more general interest.
 Nonetheless, the content is somewhat biased in favour of the author's idiosyncratic applications, so discussion of many important topics is lacking.
 These include: questions of existence and uniqueness via classifying spaces and characteristic classes; Dirac operators and related topics such as index theorems and Seiberg-Witten theory; detailed examples and applications; and major results both classical and modern.
 This note may be expanded later into a more complete review of the subject (and as such section and equation numbers etc. are very likely to change!), but for now, the interested reader is encouraged to make good use of the bibliography.

-Much of the material which \textit{is} included here is more or less a review of basic notions underlying the existing work cited above, but the following is, however elementary, to the best of the author's knowledge essentially new: the notion of reducibility and related results (\S\ref{sec:reducibility}); the covariant Lie derivative (\S\ref{sec:cov-lie-der}, although precursors are acknowledged \cite{deMedeiros2018,Kosmann1971}); covariant Cartan calculus (\S\ref{sec:cov-cartan-calculus}); the symmetry algebra (\S\ref{sec:symm-alg-spin-g}); and the classification of homogeneous generalised spin structures in terms of conjugacy classes of lifts of the isotropy representation (\S\ref{sec:homog-gen-spin-class}).
+Much of the material which \textit{is} included here is more or less a review of basic notions underlying the existing work cited above, but the following is, however elementary, to the best of the author's knowledge essentially new: the notion of reducibility and related results (\S\ref{sec:reducibility}); the covariant Lie derivative for generalised spin structures (\S\ref{sec:cov-lie-der}, although precursors are acknowledged \cite{deMedeiros2018,Kosmann1971}; see also \cite{Giotopoulos2025} for a review of covariant Lie derivatives in greater generality and \cite{Dalak2026} for covariant Lie derivatives on (s)pinors in generalised geometry); the symmetry algebra (\S\ref{sec:symm-alg-spin-g}); and the classification of homogeneous generalised spin structures in terms of conjugacy classes of lifts of the isotropy representation (\S\ref{sec:homog-gen-spin-class}).
 The author welcomes correspondence on the originality of this material as well as any other commentary, suggestions or criticism.

 \paragraph{Organisation} This work is organised as follows: in Section~\ref{sec:background} we provide a review of some elementary definitions and results relating to generalised spin structures as well as connections on them and their associated bundles; in Section~\ref{sec:cov-lie-der-cartan} we introduce a \emph{covariant Lie derivative} on the associated bundles determined by a connection and derive some of its properties; in Section~\ref{sec:symm-alg-spin-g} we use the covariant Lie derivative to define an extensions of the Lie algebra of Killing vectors which acts on sections of associated bundles; and finally in Section~\ref{sec:homogeneous-gen-spin} we discuss generalised spin structures on homogeneous spaces.